AlexGarcia623/Nbody/README.md

 - `TestOneParams/` - contains parameter files for test1
 - `TestTwoParams/` - contains parameter files for test2
 - `TestThreeParams/` - contains parameter files for test3
-- `img` - contains any images used in jupyter notebooks
+- `img/` - contains any images used in jupyter notebooks
-- `output` - contains simulation output, is also where simulation output is written to
+- `output/` - contains simulation output, is also where simulation output is written to

 ## All Files Explanation